mattsouth/snomedapi/README.md

 Provides a simple Java API for consuming the SNOMED CT terminology.
-You can create a SQLite database from the TRUD CSV files, provided by NHS Connecting for Health, available from https://www.uktcregistration.nss.cfh.nhs.uk/ using the loader package and then use the db package to access it.
+You can create a SQLite database from the TRUD CSV files, provided by NHS Connecting for Health, available from https://www.uktcregistration.nss.cfh.nhs.uk/ using the loader package and then use the db package to access it using the API defined in the root package.

 Note that the API is a "close to the metal" version - not very object orientated - something quick and dirty.
-It does not have any facility for creating pre or post processed queries for instance.
+It does not have any facility for creating pre- or post-processed queries for instance.

 ## Creating a SQLite database from a TRUD download.